 Apart from coverage of live events Flograppling also offers breaking news, original documentaries, rankings, interviews and in-depth technique videos.

-When compared to premium content services such as UFC fightpass ($10 dollars a month) Flograppling can seem expensive.
+When compared to premium content services such as UFC fightpass (approx $10 dollars a month) Flograppling can seem expensive.
 Flosports are clearly targeting the hardcore fans that are willing to pay a premium to access good content.
 By archiving videos from every other match at the major tournaments they are also seeking to encourage membership form competitors looking to access footage of their matches.

-Flograppling Current pricing model
+Flograppling Pricing model 2020

 There is no doubt that if you are a fan of grappling or BJJ you will have come across Flograppling.
 Flograppling have a strong presence at every major tournament and are very active on all social media platforms.
 They seem to have invested in staff that are genuinely fans of the sport and this comes through in the content that they produce.

 Their news and website feature sections can sometimes be a bit thin on substance but overall it has to be said that the service they deliver is excellent.
-At major tournaments there is a camera on each mat and the Flozone will show the feature match and will often include commentary.
+At major tournaments there is a camera on each mat and the FloArena will show the feature match and will often include commentary.
 Flograppling have also shown the capacity to cover multiple events happening in different continents at the same time.

 Flosports released an app at the end of 2017 for IOS users only that allows you to flip between the various verticals.
-The mobile accesibility is one clear part of the service that could be improved.
+The mobile accessibility is one clear part of the service that could be improved.
 A dedicated IOS and android application for Flograppling would be nice to have.

 Good for the sport